 Parted Magic is a bootable Linux environment, meaning you install it to a USB drive and boot from there .
 Here’s a quick list of exactly what you need to do:

 - Download Parted Magic and create a mountable USB drive using Unetbootin.

 - Boot the drive and choose option 1, Default Settings.

-- If you are told your drive is “frozen”, you will need to click the Sleep button and repeat this process until you can proceed further.
-If your drive indicates a password requirement, leave the password as “NULL”.
+- If you are told the drive is “frozen,” you will need to click the Sleep button and repeat this process until you can proceed further.
+If your drive indicates a password requirement, leave the password as “NULL.”

-- Confirm that you have read and understand the risks, hit Yes to erase your drive.
+- Confirm that you have read and understood the risks, then hit Yes to erase your drive.

 There is a third method to erase your SSD securely.
 The Physical Security ID (PSID) revert effectively cryptographically erases the content of your SSD, then resets it to the erase state.
 However, this method only works if you cannot securely erase the drive due to full disk encryption.

 A PSID Revert wipes the entire drive.
 This process also works if the drive is hardware encrypted but not encrypted using third-party software .
 Find out if your drive supports PSID Revert by completing an internet search for “[your drive name] PSID Revert.”